ottawavalleysage/ovsage-20190919/README.md

 ls
 ```

-You should see the file and you can now create your `Dockerfile`.
+You should see the file and you can now create your `Dockerfile` using the content as shown above.

 Once you have created it, issue the build command: